firasm/jupyterbook_course_template/_sources/about/syllabus.md

 This course has {{ FORMAT }}

-You will find all the important term dates in the [UBCO Academic Calendar](http://www.calendar.ubc.ca/okanagan/index.cfm?go=deadlines).
+You will find all the important term dates in the [UBC Academic Calendar](https://vancouver.calendar.ubc.ca/dates-and-deadlines).

 ## Learning Outcomes